 • Avail the New York City District Council of Carpenters Benefit Funds, click this page to know more.

-• You can significantly reduce the cost of taking the carpentry training if you take it in the public or community college in your area because the school usually offers a tuition discount for residence.
+• You can significantly reduce the cost of taking the carpentry training if you take it in the public or community college in your area because the school usually offers a tuition discount for residents.

 Requirements to Become a Carpenter

-• If you have a firm grasp of engineering and good at math and if you have attention to detail, are some of the basic requirements.
+• If you have a firm grasp of engineering and are good at math and if you have attention to detail, are some of the basic requirements.

 • Good working attitudes are also a must.